-Ornithology 3 A&B Summary (Spring 2014)
+Ornithology 3 Summary (Spring 2015)

 If you miss a class, please check this page and study the listed topics in your field guide.
 Click here for last semester's calendar.

 Note: Please park in the Hayes Street Parking lot.
 All spaces are available except disabled and drop off for the child care center.
 If the lot is full and you park in the Grove Street lot you will likely get a parking ticket unless you display the temporary parking passes which are available to all registered students.
 These passes must be stamped by the John Adams office which closes at 7:30pm!

 Class notes by Elisabeth Koster are here.
 (Plumage and molt terminology here. )